Particl-Community/academy/guides/guide_mp_setup_installation.rst

 **Troubleshooting checksum mismatch**

 If the output does not match, try to download the file again.
 Verify that you did not unzip or rename the file.
-In some cases it might be possible that antivirus software may alter files, be sure to have a solution on your own in that case.
+In some cases, it might be possible that antivirus software may alter files, be sure to have a solution on your own in that case.

 .. attention::

-	If all attempts fail to have a matching number do not install :term:`Particl Desktop` unless you know what you are doing and try to reach out for :doc:`Particl Support <../faq/get_support>` for assistance.
+	If all attempts fail to have a matching number, do not install :term:`Particl Desktop` unless you know what you are doing and try to reach out to :doc:`Particl Support <../faq/get_support>` for assistance.

 Starting Particl Desktop
 ------------------------

-You have two options.
-Either startup with the launcher icon (recommended) or with a terminal command.
+You have two options: startup with the launcher icon (recommended) or a terminal command.

 Startup with Launcher
 ~~~~~~~~~~~~~~~~~~~~~